nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 julia> Pkg.clone("git://github.com/nep-pack/NonlinearEigenproblems.jl.git");

 ```
-NEP-PACK builds on contributed julia packages.
+NEP-PACK uses several contributed julia packages.
-These need to be installed the first time you use NEPPACK,
+These need to be installed the first time you use NEP-PACK,
 by running for the corresponding packages:
 ```julia-repl
 julia> Pkg.add("IterativeSolvers")